gridbugs/icfp2025-ocaml-workshop-talk/index.md

 ### Dune Package Management

 - Dune can download and build Opam packages
-- Parts of Opam turned into libraries and added to Dune
 - Still using Opam metadata format and repository

 { pause }